|Hmmm…prime rib and spice drops. Tasty combination, Mr. Lyman!|

 |Tom sure enjoyed his first plate and every other plate to come.|

 Back at the table, I suggested Tom get his food first while I stayed behind to watch the camera and laptop bag.
 In no time at all, he returned with a small plate of meats from the carving table and alas, a large pile of candy spice drops.
 I couldn’t stop laughing.
-All those wonderful dishes and desserts and he had meat and spice drops!
+All of those wonderful dishes and desserts, and he had meat and spice drops!

 |Yum, baby octopus.
 Those heads are a bit tricky to chew.
 I ate four of these, less one head.|

 Of course, he went back many times sampling more and more meat and seafood items and eventually a few desserts.
 But, each time he went back to the buffet he returned with more spice drops.
 Love that guy!
 Five plates of food and candy?
 I didn’t say a word, smiling over how well he does at “home” when our daily meals deprive him of many foods he loves and yet, keeps him lean and healthy.